FurkanEdizkan/Git-Version-Control-Tutorial/README.md

 #
 - Create a git commit message template file

-  In order to keep git history clean and understandable, every commit done to any repository needed to be in a clear format.
+  To keep git history clean and understandable, every commit done to any repository needed to be in a clear format.
 We need to use commit templates, repositories suggest we use.

 ```bash
 touch .gitmessage # Create .gitmessage file